JepsonNomad/jepsonnomad.github.io/CV.md

 <br>

-If the embedded document is not displaying properly, you [can download the PDF](/pdf/CV_2020Jan.pdf).
+Here you can find the latest version of my curriculum vitae.
+If it isn't displaying properly, you [can download the PDF](/pdf/CV_2020Jan.pdf).

 <object data="/pdf/CV_2020Jan.pdf" type="application/pdf" width="800px" height="800px">
     <embed src="/pdf/Zillig_CV1.pdf">